 Ping Pong/Jungle Pong

-Camp Siloam’s Rec Shack has two ping pong tables, but one of the most popular group games is a game called Jungle Pong.
-Many players can jump in on this fast-paced and high-concentration game.
-In Jungle Pong, participants have a number and they must play the ping-pong ball in sequence with the other players.
+Camp Siloam’s Rec Shack has a Ping Pong table for the traditional version of the game or Jungle Pong.
+In Jungle Pong, many players can jump in on this fast-paced and high-concentration game.
+Participants have a number and they must play the ping-pong ball in sequence with the other players.
 If you miss your turn or you can’t return the ball you’re out.
 This game requires a lot of agility and is tons of fun.
-More traditional Ping-Pong is also available at these tables.
-The tables are available during all seasons.

 Ultimate Frisbee is played at open rec on one of our lighted fields or during some summers, as a tournament.
 Ultimate Frisbee is a combination of football and frisbee.
 It’s a game for those who like to run and those who love frisbee.
-Competitive games are a blast on our east ball-field.
-The ballfields are always available for Ultimate Frisbee games.
+Competitive games are a blast on our east rec field.
+The rec fields are always available for Ultimate Frisbee games.

 First Time At Camp